HackYourFutureBelgium/debugging/using-functions/README.md

 Time for tests!
 Besides documentation, each empty function will have a few tests to give you confidence that they do what you think they do.
 Tests are your friends, they catch your mistakes so you don't have to : )

 You will be writing some code in the empty body of the functions to pass the tests and make the program work.
+There is more than one file for each exercise, that's because you need to write more than one function that passes the same tests!

 ### 3. Refactor Logic